qznc/d-tut/source/hello.rst

    $ ./hello
    Hello World!

-If you cannot get this to run as shown, you should ask for help at the `D Learn Forum <http://forum.dlang.org/group/digitalmars.D.learn>`_ or in the ``#d`` IRC channel on Freenode.
+If you cannot get this to run, you should ask for help at the `D Learn Forum <http://forum.dlang.org/group/digitalmars.D.learn>`_ or in the ``#d`` IRC channel on Freenode.